NyasaVishwas/AI-Based-Credit-Risk-Assessment/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://credit-risk-assess.streamlit.app)

-This project focuses on enhancing credit risk assessment using machine learning techniques.
+This project focuses on enhancing credit risk prediction using machine learning techniques.
 It predicts whether a loan applicant is a **low risk** or **high risk**, aiding banks and financial institutions in making informed lending decisions.

 ---